IvanVoinov/ImageDeinterlacer/README.md

 Approximate application execution time is 35ms for image from the project(/resource/interlaced.jpg).

 TODOs:
+1.Ability to process several files per one cycle;
-1. Add thread pool to paralize image processing.
+2. Add thread pool to parallelize image processing.